 An avulsion fracture occurs when an injury causes a ligament or

-tendon to tear off (avulse) a small piece of a bone to which it is attached.
+tendon to break off (avulse) a small piece of a bone to which it is attached.

 Serious injury to the involved ligament or tendon may also be present.